FormalLanguageConstrainedPathQuerying/CFPQ_Data/docs/grammars/data/java_points_to.rst

    * - Parameter
      - Description
    * - :math:`\textit{fields}`
-     - List of fields :math:`f` used in Java program for load / store operations
+     - List of fields :math:`f` used in Java program for load/store operations

 Grammar Template